The Tonight Show: Broadcast

-The Tonight Show airs on E!
-Australia and ABC Comedy in Australia, CTV 2 in Canada, Sky Comedy in the UK, CNBC in Europe, Comedy Central in India, CNBC in Pakistan, Jack TV in the Philippines, OSN in the Middle East and North Africa, and CNBC in Sub-Saharan Africa.
+The Tonight Show airs on channel 7 in Australia, CTV 2 in Canada, Sky Comedy in the UK, CNBC in Europe, Comedy Central in India, CNBC in Pakistan, Jack TV in the Philippines, OSN in the Middle East and North Africa, and CNBC in Sub-Saharan Africa.

 The Tonight Show is also seen around the world.
 It is broadcast on CNBC Europe, usually three nights after it has been shown in the U.S. The show is screened at 10:30 p.m.
 AEDST weeknights on The Comedy Channel in Australia, where new episodes are shown hours after its American broadcast.
 In Sweden, Kanal 5 has shown The Tonight Show (as Jay Leno Show) since the late 1990s with one week's delay.
-Since October 2006, it is also being aired in India on Zee Cafe 12 hours after the show is shown in the USA.
-For the Jimmy Fallon edition of the show, Comedy Central has aired the show 12 hours after the US broadcast since October 27, 2014.
+Since October 2006, it is also being aired in India on Zee Café 12 hours after the show is shown in the USA.
+For the Jimmy Fallon edition of the show, Comedy Central has aired the show 12 hours after the American broadcast since October 27, 2014.

 In addition to its broadcast on CNBC Europe, The Tonight Show airs on One in Germany, with German subtitles, weekdays at 11:00 p.m., one day after its American broadcast.

-In India and Sri Lanka The Tonight Show airs on Comedy Central India on Weeknights at 11 pm IST/SLST – within 24 hours of the U.S Broadcast.
+In India and Sri Lanka The Tonight Show airs on Comedy Central India on Weeknights at 11 pm IST/SLST – within 24 hours of the American Broadcast.

 Also, in Sri Lanka CNBC Asia (CNBCLife) airs back-to-back editions of the show on weekends.

 An early attempt at airing the show by London Weekend Television in the United Kingdom during the early 1980s was unsuccessful, sparking jokes by Carson.
 On the October 23, 1984, broadcast, guest Paul McCartney had this to say of the show's British run: